ducompsoc/durhack-deployer/README.md

 # durhack-deployer

-## Current problems
-- Celery is not suited to `async` operations
-- Celery is not fit-for-purpose. it is really meant for handling a high volume of small messages.
-We have a small volume of larger messages.

-### Ideas
-- Use the filesystem as our queue instead of Celery; we can use a file-watcher to detect changes (additions to the queue)
-  - i.e. a directory roughly corresponds to a 'queue'. the files within the directory are the queue entries
-  - each queue entry can be named with an epoch timestamp such that lexicographic ordering should yield the correct order of events
-- Each queue worker can run on an `asyncio` event loop
-  - 1 worker+queue that handles all GitHub events and forwards them to the appropriate queue, or voids them if
-  - 1 worker+queue per repository deployment (i.e. `durhack` and `durhack-staging` should be distinct)
-- Use [redis-lock](https://github.com/miintto/redis-lock-py) where inter-process locking is necessary
-- Use PM2 to manage the Flask app & worker python processes

 ## Stack/Tooling
 - Most dependencies are explained by comments in `Pipfile`, which is analogous to `package.json` in a JavaScript project.
   The program that interacts with / restores environment using the `Pipfile` is [pipenv](https://pipenv.pypa.io/en/latest/)